Grants

 While we recognize that dogs and cats are very often members of a microsanctuary family, and are of course worthy of rescue and care, our grant program is focused on farmed animals and other commonly exploited species who aren’t typically considered to be “companions.”
 This means that projects or other expenses that involve primarily dogs and cats are not eligible.

 7. What if I rescue exotics?
+Or primates?

 While victims of the “exotics” pet trade (i.e., wild animals captured from their native habitat for sale, breeding, etc.) certainly suffer from various forms of exploitation, we typically do not provide grants for exotics care; the one exception to this is aquatic species, which are a growing interest for vegan microsanctuaries.
+Primates, including survivors of lab experiments, are not eligible for MRC microgrants.

 8. Will I find out if I may application is not approved, and can I reapply if I’m rejected?